The Best Free Games on iPhone & iPad04 Jan 2019 5

 Apple's walled garden approach to their app store means that a lot of the worst of the internet gets filtered out, but you lose a lot of freedom too.
 Android may be the platform of pirates and hackers, but it’s also where the craziest indie developers can go wild.
-In the end, that wall only protects users from creative, ardent, independent makers, while letting the worst of big money gatcha trash through.
+As such as the concept of a decent 'free' game on iOS is something of a rarity.

 Are you one of our Android readers?
 Fear not, we have a guide to the best free games on Android as well!

 But, whaddya know?
 I did some digging and some generous souls have released a few truly free strategy, board, RPG, and puzzle games on iOS, supported only by free donations.
 Not freemium, no ads, no IAP, no loot.
 True freeware!
 It's enough to restore your faith in humanity.

 This passion project brings Civilization to your mobile phone.
 The interface is a bit goofy looking, using sometimes disparate icons and cartoony skeumorphic buttons.
 The gameplay, though, is all there.
 It has all the features you would expect from Civ, including random and historical maps, way too many starting civilizations, the whole Civ tech tree with all your favorites, Gandhi threatening you with nukes, everything.

 The AI is okay, but there is also the option to play on LAN or online.
 If you like it, there is a donation button and totally optional ads that you can watch to support the developer.
 Also on Android.

 There's not a lot of RTS on iOS to begin with, so you may be shocked to learn that one of the best examples of it is totally free.
 Warfare Incorporated is a time-tested game going back to the heyday of real-time strategy, being originally built for PalmOS in 2003.
 It's mastered touch controls for RTS, with an interface that appears when you need it and goes away when you don't, and a smart multi-touch box for selecting groups of units.